shilpakc927/MYSQL.project2/README.md

 This project models an **Online Course Enrollment System** using SQL.
 It simulates how students enroll in different courses, their grades, and course-related data.
 It helps understand fundamental database design, relational integrity, and SQL querying through a real-world scenario.

 ---
+## Project Overview

+The Online Course Enrollment SQL Project simulates a basic course management system using a relational database.
+It includes three core entities: Students, Courses, and Enrollments.
+This project demonstrates how to manage course registrations, analyze enrollment trends, and track student performance using SQL queries.
+It is ideal for practicing SQL joins, aggregations, subqueries, and real-world database design.

 ## 🛠️ Technologies Used